Is your 4-H Project Animal Enjoying the Weather?

 Are you enjoying the cooler days and longer nights?
 Is your 4-H project animal enjoying the weather?

-If you are currently raising a 4-H animal you need to pay attention to the weather and your animal’s reaction to the weather.
-This time of year temperatures can change drastically during the day even in South Florida.
-Temperatures can go from hot to cool/cold and back in a very short period of time.
-Things to think about as you start your day:
+If you are currently raising a 4-H animal, you need to pay attention to the weather and your animal’s reaction to it.
+At this time of year, temperatures can fluctuate drastically during the day, even in South Florida.
+Temperatures can fluctuate rapidly from hot to cool/cold and back again in a very short period of time.

 • What is the current temperature?